 What Are the Benefits of Moxi Laser Treatments?

 For the most part, the providers at Buckingham Center can complete a Moxi Laser treatment session in just 10 to 15 minutes with a maximum time of 30 minutes.
 That said, treatment times do vary and the length of a patient’s laser treatment session is based on several factors.

 - How large the treatment area is.

-- The depth at which the laser must penetrate the skin.
+- The depth at which the laser must penetrate into the patient’s skin.

 - The number of times the laser needs to pass over the area receiving treatment to attain the results a patient desires.

 - Additional treatments paired with the Moxi (e.g., a Broadband Light treatment).

 Typically, the Nonablative Fractional Wavelength Laser Is Gentle Enough to Forego Anesthetic